avatar

 About

-Please keep the testing scope only spacelift.dev is included
+Please keep the testing scope *only .app.spacelift.dev and spacelift.dev are included

 Features in 20% Bonus scope